-What you must pay when you get Services that are covered for you these services sessions each year for sexually active adults at increased risk for STIs.
-We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
-Services to treat kidney disease Covered services include: You pay 20% coinsurance for renal dialysis • Kidney disease education services to teach kidney care and help members make informed Prior Authorization may be decisions about their care.
-For members with required. stage IV chronic kidney disease when referred You pay \$0 for kidney disease by their doctor, we cover up to six sessions of education kidney disease education services per lifetime Prior Authorization may be • Outpatient dialysis treatments (including required. dialysis treatments when temporarily out of the service area, as explained in Chapter 3) • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) • Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) • Home dialysis equipment and supplies • Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) • Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For prescription drugs."

-Skilled nursing facility (SNF) care

-(For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
+Services that are covered for you What you must pay when you get these services place in a primary care setting, such as a doctor's office.
+Services to treat kidney disease Covered services include: You pay 20% coinsurance for renal dialysis • Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with Prior Authorization may be required. stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime You pay \$0 for kidney disease education • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) Prior Authorization may be required. • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) • Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) • Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
+Skilled nursing facility (SNF) care Vou nou \$0 concu for dove 1, 20 (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
 Skilled nursing facilities are sometimes called "SNFs.")
+You pay \$0 copay for days 1-20 You pay \$185.50 copay per day for days 21 - 100 Our plan covers up to 100 days in a SNF.
+A prior hospital stay is not required.
+You are responsible for all costs after day 100 Covered services include but are not limited to: